-James recently released their 15th studio album Living in Extraordinary Times.
+James recently released their 15th studio album Living In Extraordinary Times.
 Did you go into the recording with any preconceived ideas how it should sound and the kind of songs you wanted to write about?

-JG: We had written a ton of songs for the album as we always do, and I think we knew there were a few of them lyrically that were going to reflect Tim’s experience living in the states, and his reaction to Donald Trump.
+JG: We had written a ton of songs for the album as we always do, and I think we knew there were a few of them lyrically that was going to reflect Tim’s experience living in the states, and his reaction to Donald Trump.
 The mayhem that is going on over there was always going to come through as a lyrical theme.
-Tim did a great job in trying to cull it because he didn’t want the album to be about Trump and he didn’t think he deserved to be plastered across our record.
+Tim did a great job trying to cull it because he didn’t want the album to be about Trump and he didn’t think he deserved to be plastered across our record.

 The album is very rhythmical, which I suppose is the biggest key thing; there is a lot of live drumming on the record.
 We had some percussionists coming in who knew what they were doing, and then there was our bunch of idiots in a room banging things at various times.
-There were times when whoever was in the studio would go into the big room and would just beat whatever they could find along with the track.
+There were times when whoever was in the studio would go into the big room and beat whatever they could find along with the track.
 Then we would layer up sounds because we wanted something rhythmically different on this record and Beni gave us that key in really.

 Was there a particular song on the record that made you realize you were going in the right direction?

 JG: We worked on a song called Hank early on, which is the opening song on the album, and we open gigs with it pretty much all the time now.
 That was the one when we started to hear the record come together.
 It’s a big James tune but listen to the drumming on it, there is a big long intro and when we play it live we are all banging drums – it’s just a wall of drums, and then the song kicks in.
 When we said we wanted to look at rhythms we didn’t know what that meant, and we didn’t have a clear idea whether that meant programming or what, but the way Charlie and Beni interpreted the brief worked perfectly for us.